Serge Doubrovsky

-Julien Serge Doubrovsky (22 May 1928, Paris – 23 March 2017, Boulogne-Billancourt) was a French writer and 1989 Prix Médicis winner for Le Livre brisé.
+Julien Serge Doubrovsky (22 May 1928 – 23 March 2017) was a French writer and 1989 Prix Médicis winner for Le Livre brisé.
 He is also a critical theorist, and coined the term "autofiction" in the drafts for his novel Fils (1977).

 Early life

 Julien Doubrovsky was born on 22 May 1928 in Paris.
 His father was a tailor and his mother was a secretary.
 His family was Jewish; in 1943, in the midst of World War II, they fled Le Vésinet and hid with a cousin.

 Doubrovsky graduated from the École normale supérieure, and he earned the agrégation in English in 1949.
 He subsequently earned a PhD in French Literature.

 Career

-Doubrovsky became a Professor of French Literature at New York University in 1966.
+Doubrovsky became a professor of French Literature at New York University in 1966.
 He subsequently taught at Harvard University, Smith College, and Brandeis University.
 He retired in 2010.